digital-land/validator/README.md

     validate --file /path/to/a-brownfield-register.csv --schema /path/to/a-table-schema.json

-All output of the script is sent to the console.
-The default is a plain text summary of the results.
+All output of the script is sent as json to the console.

-To specify html or json output:

-    validate --file /path/to/a-brownfield-register.csv --output html

-or

-    validate  --file /path/to/a-brownfield-register.csv --output json

 Redirect output to create a file from the result:

-     validate --file /path/to/a-brownfield-register.csv --output html > a-brownfield-register-validation-result.html
+     validate --file /path/to/a-brownfield-register.csv > result.json

 ### Programmatic usage